camwalford/CampusConnections/README.md

 * [Contents](#content)

 ## General Info
-This is a browser based web application that allows the users to create and join groups with others pn the BCIT campus.
+This is a browser based web application that allows the users to create and join groups with others on the BCIT campus.
 Some prominent features include: clicking on areas of the map to automatically sort through the list of current groups, creating your own group with a specified title, group-type, location, time, description and number of participants, customizing your profile name and image, and sending chats to people in your current group.